yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~

 Argh!
 An evil error message and a crash!
-The first evolution will be to answer with a more friendly message.
+Our first improvement will simply be to answer with a more friendly message.

 In order to do this, we must detect that something went wrong.
-Here is one way to do this.
-Use the type `Maybe`.
+Here is one way to do this: use the type `Maybe`.
-It is a very common type in Haskell.
+This is a very common type in Haskell.

 <div class="codehighlight">
 ~~~~~~ {.haskell}